 A common mistake when evaluating rotor-stator units is to take the RPM as an indicator of power.
 What is important is the velocity of the rotor, which you can calculate as the RPM multiplied by the circumference of the rotor (C = π*d).
 A large probe may have a much lower RPM than a small one but still have more processing power due to the higher rotor velocity.

 When considering maximum volume ratings, keep in mind that the rating is for aqueous samples.
 If processing viscous liquids or aqueous solutions with a sufficient amount of solids in them such as to make them act as a more viscous liquid, give yourself plenty of leeway.
 If you are near the maximum volume range for a particular instrument, choose a model capable of processing larger volumes.
-Depending on the viscosity of the sample, the maximum volume range could be reduced by more than two-thirds.
+Depending on the viscosity of the sample, the maximum volume range could be reduced by up to a factor of 10.
 If you’re unsure if an instrument would be able to process your sample, just give us a call or send us an email.